 By Sophie Lavallée M.Sc., Agr.

-We hope you enjoyed learning about the benefits of legumes as a pet food ingredient.
+We hope you enjoyed learning more about duck meat in pet foods.
 Feel free to contact us should you have any questions on this subject.

 Ali, S., G-H. Kang, H-S. Yang, J-Y. Jeong, J-H. Hwang, G-B. Park, S-T. Joo.
 2007.
 A Comparison of Meat Characteristics between Duck and Chicken Breast.
 Asian-Aust.
 J. Anim.
 Sci.
 20(6):1002-1006.